 You'll see many of Shutterstock's images, vectors, and footage marked as "Editorial Use Only."
-These content items are not cleared for commercial use, but are instead created for use in news media and other non-commercial purposes (learn about how editorial images can be used).
+These content items are not cleared for commercial use, but are instead created for use in news media and other non-commercial purposes.

 What makes content "editorial?"